Frequently Asked Questions

-North Carolina Wesleyan College adult degree programs offered courses back in the mid-1970's on campuses located in Raleigh and Jacksonville, NC.
+North Carolina Wesleyan College adult degree programs offered courses back in the mid-1970's on campuses located in Goldsboro and Jacksonville, NC.
 Our Adult Degree Program further developed in the early 1980's and we have established programs in the Triangle, Goldsboro, and Rocky Mount.
 In 2011 "Adult Degree Programs" was renamed to ASPIRE: Adult Student Programs: Innovative, Respected, Engaging.
-We currently have about 850 students enrolled in ASPIRE.
+We currently have about 900 students enrolled in ASPIRE.

-What is the mission of the Adult Degree Program?
+What is the mission of the ASPIRE?

 What is the ASPIRE Accelerated program?

 ASPIRE is an accelerated, intellectually demanding degree program with a number of majors and minors.
-Accelerated classes meet one night a week for four hours over eight weeks, online for 8 weeks or through 5 week blended classes.
+Accelerated classes meet one night a week for four hours over eight weeks, online for 8 weeks or through 5-week blended classes.
 Students must complete a substantial pre-class assignment before the first class meeting as well as extensive out-of-class reading and/or assignments each week.
-The model uses theories of adult learning which emphasize the importance of utilizing the knowledge adults bring to the classroom, and of helping students understand the theoretical construct which underlie their practical knowledge.
+The model uses theories of adult learning which emphasize the importance of utilizing the knowledge adults bring to the classroom, and helping students understand the theoretical construct which underlie their practical knowledge.